Pharmacy Technology

 Semester Hours 3

 This course continues PHM 102.
 It introduces additional drug groups and discusses their uses, side effects, and mechanisms of action.
-Upon completion, students should be able to place major drugs into the correct therapeutic categories and identify indications, side effects, and trade and generic names.
+Upon completion, students should be able to categorize major drugs into the correct therapeutic groups and identify indications, side effects, along with trade and generic names.

 PHM 113: Drugs and Health